DRIVER-EU/lcms-connector/README.md

 In the config.json, the default settings are specified.
 Most importantly, the LCMS username (can also be provided on the command line) and the LCMS [server URL](https://oefen-veiligheidsregio.lcms.nl/lcms).
 On the command line, you need to specify the username and (a subset of) the activity that you wish to extract.
 Optionally, you can `refresh` it every `n` seconds.

 A local config file can be used to store secret data in a file that won't be added to the repository.
+It will overrue the settings in the public config file.
 This file can be placed in `local/config.json`.
 Example content is:
 ```
 {
   "lcms": {